See Me Fall

 Fast forward three years.
 The Spanish police have closed the investigation of Emme’s disappearance.
-Tim, ex-police officer turned private investigator, has moved to Palma de Mallorca to pursue the search for his missing daughter.
-He dreams of reuniting his family, but his ex-wife, Rebecka, is still in Stockholm.
+Tim has moved to Palma de Mallorca to pursue the search for his missing daughter.
+But his ex-wife, Rebecka, is still in Stockholm.
 Even though Tim’s obsession with finding their daughter has torn their marriage apart, deep down Rebecka hopes Tim won’t give up the search.

-Tim is contacted by a wealthy German to shadow his young wife who he believes is having an affair.
+Tim makes his living as a private investigator while he dreams of reuniting his family.
+He is contacted by a wealthy German to shadow his young wife who he believes is having an affair.
 Tim takes the job, but soon the wife’s lover – an English escort – is murdered, and the wife disappears without a trace.
 Tim’s German client is suspected of killing the lover, but he keeps insisting on his innocence.
-He asks Tim to clear his name and find his missing wife.
+The German asks Tim to clear his name and find his missing wife.
 Before Tim has time to get to work, his client dies in jail – the police claim the man took his own life but Tim is convinced he was murdered…

-The pursuit of the truth leads Tim to the corrupt elite of Mallorca.
-And when a brothel owner shows him a photo from a private party at a hotel where the English escort worked, Tim catches a glimpse of his daughter’s jacket.
+When a brothel owner shows Tim a photo from a private party at a hotel where the English escort worked, Tim catches a glimpse of the jacket his daughter wore the night she disappeared.
 A cold lead becomes hot again: someone has seen Emme on the night she disappeared.
-As Tim plunges deeper into murky political waters, he cracks the door to the depth of the island’s corruption – and to the lengths people will go for money.
-As the noose tightens, Tim finds himself racing to find both his lost daughter and to save his own life.
+Tim plunges deep into murky political waters and cracks the door to the depth of the island’s corruption – and to the lengths people will go for money.
+As the noose tightens, Tim finds himself racing both to find his lost daughter and to save his own life.
 Where shall he go – and who can he trust?

 See Me Fall is a feverish page turner that is impossible to put down.
 But it is also a poignant story of loss, longing, a father’s boundless love for his child, and the darkness hidden behind the slick façade of a holiday paradise.
 What happens when a family’s worst nightmare occurs, and how does it affect those left behind?
 How deep does corruption go on an isolated pleasure island where everything has a price?